 - Engage in any conduct that interferes with, disrupts, or adversely affects the District or a School function.

-State law prohibits a child sex offender from being present on school property or loitering within 500 feet of school property when persons under the age of 18 are present, unless the offender meets either of the following two exceptions:
+State law prohibits a child sex offender from being present on school property or loitering within 500 feet of school property when persons under the age of 18 are present, unless the offender is:

-- The offender is a parent/guardian of a student attending the school and has notified the Building Principal of his or her presence at the school for the purpose of: (i) attending a conference with school personnel to discuss the progress of his or her child academically or socially, (ii) participating in child review conferences in which evaluation and placement decisions may be made with respect to his or her child regarding special education services, or (iii) attending conferences to discuss other student issues concerning his or her child such as retention and promotion; or
+- A parent/guardian of a student attending the school and has notified the Building Principal of his or her presence at the school for the purpose of: (i) attending a conference at the school with school personnel to discuss the progress of his or her child academically or socially, (ii) participating in child review conferences in which evaluation and placement decisions may be made with respect to his or her child regarding special education services, or (iii) attending conferences to discuss other student issues concerning his or her child such as retention and promotion; or

-- The offender received permission to be present from the Superintendent or the School Board.
+- Has permission to be present from the Board, Superintendent, or Superintendent’s designee.
 If permission is granted, the Superintendent or Board President shall provide the details of the offender’s upcoming visit to the Building Principal.

 Any person who engages in conduct prohibited by this policy may be ejected from school property.
 The person is also subject to being denied admission to school events or meetings for up to one calendar year.